stplbn249683/just-puttering1/readme.txt

 I have included a few PNG files in the repository showing screen shots of the output.
 If I find errors in the program or add additional charts then I will update the files and change the "Last modified" date at the top of the file Module1.vb.
-I have not included a project file; just the files for the input form and the code.
+I have now included the project file since it can be a little difficult to get the form to display correctly without it (as I found out when I tried to do it myself).

 I would point out something that I ran into myself when using this program.
 If a stock split has occurred in the stock since the historical stock quotes